Introduction#

 Open-source first

 The core of AgentPM—the spec, CLI, and SDKs—is open source.
-Many tools will be open source too, but you can also publish closed-source tools to the public registry (users can install and run them) and, soon, to private namespaces for your org.
+Many tools will be open source too, but you can also publish closed-source tools to the public registry (users can install and run them) and to private namespaces for your account or org.
 The goal is simple: make trustworthy, reusable tools discoverable—OSS or proprietary.